yiwei0730/Adversarial-paper/Secure and Robust Machine Learning for Healthcare with a survey.md

 Speciﬁc contributions of this paper
 1) We present an overview of different applications of ML/DL models in healthcare.
 2) We formulate the ML pipeline for predictive healthcare and identify various sources of vulnerabilities at each stage.
-3) We highlight various conventional security and privacyrelated challenges as well as ones that arise with the adoption of ML/DL models.
+3) We highlight various conventional security and privacy  related challenges as well as ones that arise with the adoption of ML/DL models.
 4) We present potential solutions for the robust application of ML/DL techniques for healthcare applications.
 5) Finally, we highlight various open research issues that require further investigation.